TaceoLabs/co-snarks/README.md

 multiple distrusting parties to collaboratively compute a **zero-knowledge proof** (ZKP).
 It leverages the existing domain-specific language [circom](https://github.com/iden3/circom) to define arithmetic circuits.
-With coCircom, all existing Circom circuits can be promoted to coSNARKs without any modification to the original circuit.
+With coCircom, all existing circom circuits can be promoted to coSNARKs without any modification to the original circuit.

 Additionally, coCircom is fully compatible with the **Groth16** backend of